Zara603/fn-search/README.md

   - locations:country:{country_name} == key used in sorted set for which offers are saved against the country they are found in.
   - destinationAlerts:{user.UUID} == key used to store a list of destination alert for that user.
   - alert:{alert.UUID} == key used to store a hash of a destination alert.
+  - popularLocations key used to store a set of a popularDestiontions.
+  - popularLocation:{popularDestination.tag} key used to store a set of a location alerts, used to make up a popular destination.

 ## Data Storage